Berkeley-TAFLab/BoatControls/README.md

 Firmware wise, the boat should basically be ready to test

 ## 5/20/24
 Created folders for servo and stepper controls.
 Will keep organizing code within those two folders.
 Future devlog updates will also probably go in the readmes in those two folders.

+## 6/20/24
+Added header and source files for AS5600 Encoder in RTOS project

+## 6/21/24
+Added header and source files for MPU6050 IMU and LIS3MDL Magnetometer in RTOS project